 In a few of my posts, I mentioned some titles have ranked in the 2025 Chill Chill BL Awards.
 So today I’ll finally talk about them!

 In short, Chill Chill is a database and community site dedicated to BL.
-(Please note the site is all in Japanese.)
+(Please note the site is all in Japanese and has mature content.)
 Users can browse recent releases, rate and review them, discover titles through extensive filters, read author and artist interviews, log your bookshelf, and more!
 Users can also choose their favorite authors, artists, and works.
 This information in turn can be used to find recommendations through their BL Sommelier service, which does utilize some type of AI.
 Chill Chill also has several social media accounts outside their main site.

 The top of Chill Chill’s front page.